-That doesn’t mean you can’t enjoy a beautiful day out at Genting highlands.
-The air is cooler and the greenery is soothing – and it’s just a quick 45 minute drive from the city.
+That doesn’t mean you can’t enjoy a beautiful day out in Genting Highlands.
+The air is cooler and the greenery is soothing – and it’s just a quick 45 minutes drive from the city.

 The cable car is long and well worth the RM12.80 ticket price for a round trip.
 It’s almost 4 km long so there is plenty of time to take in the greenery – or clouds, as was the case on our recent trip!
 More information on tickets and such here.

-In end of the line the architectural masterpiece appears.
+At end of the line, the architectural masterpiece appears.
 One can only imagine how all this was built up here!
-Other than the indoor theme park with kiddie rides, Ripley’s Believe or Not and a snow world (we haven’t been but the Tripadvisor reviews call it a “huge refrigerator”), there are shops and restaurants on the top.
+Other than the indoor theme park with kiddie rides, Ripley’s Believe It or Not and a snow world (we haven’t been but Tripadvisor reviews call it a “huge refrigerator”), there are shops and restaurants at the top.
 We were looking for fresh air, and hopped straight back on the gondola and down the way we came.

 Chin Swee Chinese Temple

-Close to the top of the hill, a short drive from the cable car station Chin Swee temple’s pagoda tower reaches for the sky.
-The temple was built by the founder of Genting (Lim Goh Tong) to honor Buddhist figure Chin Swee.
+Close to the top of the hill, a short drive from the cable car station, Chin Swee Temple’s pagoda tower reaches for the sky.
+The temple was built by the founder of Genting (Lim Goh Tong) to honour Buddhist figure Chin Swee.
 Apparently it took 18 years to finish this complicated building complex.

 If you just want a quick respite from the heat, or take visitors on a little day trip, the temple and cable car make for a nice little outing.
-They also have strawberry farm and a little insect/butterfly garden in the area but I haven’t been to either.
-As always, if going on a weekend or a public holiday it’s good to leave early to avoid queues both at the cable car and at the toll leading to Karak highway.http://happygokl.com/day-trip-from-kl-genting-highlands/http://happygokl.com/wp-content/uploads/2016/05/genting-2-1024x683.jpghttp://happygokl.com/wp-content/uploads/2016/05/genting-2-310x207.jpgKL Livingdaytrips,Kuala Lumpur,Malaysia,Things to do with kidsGenting Highlands is maybe best known for the Resorts Word complex, that can be seen glistening on the mountains on clear nights from the city.
-The amusement park connected to the monstrosity of shopping cum gambling centre has been closed down for some time, and is meant to be...Lattemama email@example.comAdministratorHappy Go KL
+They also have a strawberry farm and a little insect/butterfly garden in the area but I haven’t been to either.
+As always, if going on a weekend or a public holiday it’s good to leave early to avoid queues both at the cable car and at the toll leading to Karak highway.